ted-vo/tmux-bitwarden/README.md

 ```
 set -g @bw-session 'BW_SESSION'
 ```
-If the `BW_SESSION` variable exists in your environment variable then it will be used.
+If the `BW_SESSION` variable exists in your environment variable (load from root shell) then it will be used.

 ### Copy the password to the clipboard
 By default, after selection, the password is sent in the last pane.
 If you want to have it in your clipboard you have to activate the option: